Church of Ireland: Diocesan governance

 Each diocese or united diocese is led by its Ordinary, one of the nine bishops and two archbishops, and the Ordinary may have one or more Archdeacons to support them, along with a Rural Dean for each group of parishes.
 There is a diocesan synod for each diocese; there may be separate synods for historic dioceses now in unions.
 These synods comprise the bishop along with clergy and lay representatives from the parishes, and subject to the laws of the church, and the work of the general synod and its committees and the representative body and its committees, oversee the operation of the diocese.
 Each diocesan synod in turn appoints a diocesan council to which it can delegate powers.

 Parochial governance

 Each parish has a presiding member of the clergy, assisted by two churchwardens and often also two glebewardens, one of each type of warden being appointed by the clerical incumbent, and one by popular vote.
-All qualified adult members of the parish comprise the general vestry, which meets annually, within 20 days each side of Easter, as the Easter Vestry.
-There is also a select vestry for the parish, or sometimes for each active church in a parish, comprising the presiding cleric and any curate assistants, along with relevant churchwardens and glebewardens and a number of members elected at the Easter Vestry meeting.
-The select vestry assists in the care and operation of the parish and one or more church buildings.
+All qualified adult members of the parish - whose names are listed in the Register of General Vestrymen - comprise the general vestry, which meets annually, within 20 days each side of Easter, as the Easter Vestry.
+There is also a select vestry for the parish, comprising the presiding cleric and any curate assistants, along with relevant churchwardens and glebewardens, and up to twelve members elected at the Easter Vestry meeting.
+The select vestry assists in the care and operation of the parish and of church buildings.
+Their remit is often described using the three Fs: fabrics, furnishings, and finance.
+Where parishes have been brought together under a single minister, they may be structured as a union, with a single vestry for the whole union of parishes, or a group, with each parish maintaining its own general and select vestries.